Teamfight Tactics Items Guide - Empower Your Units With The Right Items!

 Spear of Shojin

 This item is great when you put it on a carry – TFT offers plenty of passives that counter auto-attackers.
 Nobles and Guardians can provide armor, Yordles can dodge attacks and Knights get some damage reduction.
 This creates a rock-paper-scissors effect where these comps counter auto-attackers, but lose to spellcasters.
-Placing a Dragon’s Claw on your strongest carry lets you have both the rock and the scissors.
+Placing a Dragon’s Claw on your strongest carry allows you to have both the rock and the scissors.

 This item is also pretty strong on some other champions, like Draven for some extra splash damage or Kha’Zix.
 In TFT all the items work on both melee and ranged champions.
 Titanic Hydra still scales off of max HP and getting a unit to three stars gives it a lot of health, what makes this item scale really well if you’re able to collect enough champions to get the level three.
 Extra health from Giant's Belt and attack speed from Recurve Bow could significantly increase the power level of any unit, even without the splash damage.

 This item lets a champion heal for 25% of all the damage dealt.
 Units with strong AoE damage can use it champions that can nuke single targets can also heal a lot by using it.
 There is an interesting interaction with Veigar ult.

-When he uses his Special Ability on a lower level enemy, he instantly one shots them.
-The damage indicator on screen shows some absurd numbers, often over 10 000.
+When he uses his Special Ability on a lower level enemy, he instantly one-shots them.
+The damage indicator on-screen shows some absurd numbers, often over 10 000.
 The 25% healing is calculated not from the actual amount of health that the enemy lost, but from the number shown on screen.
 It means that with every one shot, the Gunblade passive heals him back up to full.

-By itself, Spatula doesn’t do anything, but still many players will rush straight for it in almost every carousel round.
+By itself, Spatula doesn’t do anything, but still, many players will rush straight for it in almost every carousel round.
 That’s because this component can be made in plenty of interesting item choices, one of which is good in every game, some others are much more situational.

 Force of Nature